Own-Data-Privateer/hoardy-mail/README.md

 `imaparms fetch`

 - fetches your mail >150 times faster by default (both `fetchmail` and `getmail` fetch and mark messages one-by-one, incurring huge network latency overheads, `imaparms fetch` does it in (configurable) batches);
+- generates ~150 times less disk writes (`imaparms fetch --maildir` `fsync`s messages to disk in (configurable) batches) improving performance and longevity of your SSD;
 - fetches messages out-of-order to try and maximize `messages/second` metric when it makes sense (i.e. it temporarily delays fetching of larger messages if many smaller ones can be fetched instead) so that you could efficiently index your mail in parallel with fetching;
 - only does deliveries to a local Maildir (with `imaparms fetch --maildir` option) or [MDA/LDA](https://en.wikipedia.org/wiki/Message_delivery_agent) (with `imaparms fetch --mda` option, which does the same thing as `fetchmail --mda` and `getmail`'s `MDA_external` options), deliveries over SMTP are not and will never be supported (if you want this you can just use [msmtp](https://marlam.de/msmtp/) with `imaparms fetch --mda`); thus, `imaparms`
 - is much simpler to use when fetching to a local `Maildir` as it needs no configuration to fetch messages as-is without modifying any headers, thus fetching the same messages twice will produce identical files (which is not true for `fetchmail`, `imaparms fetch --mda MDA` is roughly equivalent to `fetchmail --softbounce --invisible --norewrite --mda MDA`);